Jofe0320/MyStory/README.md

 The following **required** functionality is completed:

 - [x] Users are able to see a customized app icon and launch screen
-- [HALF] Your app should work for any screen size and orientation using AutoLayout constraints
+- [x] Your app should work for any screen size and orientation using AutoLayout constraints
 - [x] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
 - [x] Users are able to see at least 3 context items
 - [x] Users are able to tap into each context item and see detail view contains information about each item (title, description, picture if applicable, etc.)

 The following **optional** features are implemented:

-- [ ] Improve and customize the user interface through styling and coloring
+- [x] Improve and customize the user interface through styling and coloring
 - [ ] Allow users to scroll when context items are off-screen (table view implemention)

 The following **additional** features are implemented: